danfeder/thunder_scheduler_v1/docs/initial-integration-plan.md

 - [x] Add integration tests for ClassConflictManager with mock services
 - [x] Add integration tests for InstructorAvailability with mock services
 - [x] Add integration tests for GeneratedSchedule with mock services
+- [ ] Update integration tests to work with MSW v2
 - [ ] Test with real backend APIs
 - [ ] Test error scenarios with real APIs
 - [ ] Add performance monitoring